 Primary service-connected condition

-DC 5261 — Leg, limitation of extension
+DC 5261 — Leg, limitation of extension of

 Also known as: knee pain, Leg, limited knee extension, cant straighten knee, knee extension, locked knee